celebrity

 At this stage, the nine videos in question have been kept under wraps because Ventura's attorney requested they not be shared in order to protect her privacy.
 The government agreed.

-Due to these constraints, Diddy's lawyers are only allowed to view them under the supervision of law enforcement.
+Due to these constraints, Combs' lawyers are only allowed to view them under the supervision of law enforcement.
 They're now asking for more access in order to capture stills for their exhibits as they approach the May 5 trial date.

-They claim the access will prove that Ventura, named in the indictment and court documents as Victim 1, 'not only consented, but thoroughly enjoyed herself'.
+They claim the access will prove that Ventura, named in the indictment and court documents as Victim 1, 'not only consented, but thoroughly enjoyed herself.'

 ADVERTISEMENT

-Ventura and Diddy dated from 2007 to 2018.
-In 2023, she accused Diddy of coercion, physical abuse and rape.
+In 2023, she accused Combs of coercion, physical abuse and rape.
 She accused him of plying her with drugs, beating her and forcing her to have sex with a succession of male prostitutes while he filmed the encounters.
-She also accused him of raping her towards the end of their relationship in 2018.
-They settled their suit in 2023.

 "The recordings also directly refute the allegations that Mr Combs kept these videos as 'collateral'.
 These recordings were not on Mr. Combs' devices and were not seized from his homes," their letter continued.
-"Rather, Victim-1 kept these videos on her own device for years and produced them to the government herself.'"

 "There are no secret cameras, no orgies, no other celebrities involved, no underground tunnels, no minors and not so much as a hint of coercion or violence," they claim.

 The lawyers claim they need to be able to view the videos closely in order to prepare for trial.
-They also claim this has to do with 'women's sexual power'.
+They also claim this has to do with 'women's sexual power.'

-"Any fair-minded viewer of the videos will quickly conclude that the prosecution of Mr. Combs is both sexist and puritanical," they claim.
-"It is sexist because the government's theory perpetuates stereotypes of female victimhood and lack of agency.
+"Any fair-minded viewer of the videos will quickly conclude that the prosecution of Mr Combs is both sexist and puritanical," they claim.

 ADVERTISEMENT